-Doing business with the local government is often a more preferred route for small businesses and entrepreneurs looking for more manageable contract opportunities.
-Procurement processes are usually less cumbersome and are much easier to navigate at the local government level.
+When competing for government contracts, small businesses and entrepreneurs often start with their own local government systems.
+Generally speaking, these smaller offices lead to more manageable contract opportunities than the federal pool.
+With less red-tape and simpler rules, procurement processes are usually less cumbersome and are much easier to navigate at the local government level.
 Plus, there are thousands of opportunities and set-aside awards targeting small businesses that make the bid process a lot easier.

 Knowing what opportunities are right for your business or agency is key to successfully bidding and winning a government contract.
 Here are some things to consider when deciding if a bid opportunity is right for you: